 - Mature green olives (see instructions)

-Use olives that are mature but still green.
+- Use olives that are mature but still green.
 Purchase lye in the "cleanser" section of your grocery store.
-(See Warning below.)
-Rinse the olives with water and place them in large glass or porcelain jars; then determine how much lye solution you need to cover the amount of olives you have.
+(See warning below.)
+Rinse the olives with water and place them in large glass or porcelain jars; then determine how much lye solution you need to cover the number of olives you have.
 Add a solution that has been mixed at the ratio of 1-quart water (at 65 to 70 degrees F.) to 1 tablespoon lye.
+Soak 12 hours.

-Recipe Source: by Maggie Blyth Klein (Aris Books)
+Recipe Source: by Maggie Blyth Klein (Aris Books).
+Reprinted with permission.